openfaas/openfaas-cloud/README.md

 * Microservice: of-router

-The router component is the only ingress point for HTTP requests for serving functions and for enabling the GitHub integration.
+The router component is the only ingress point for HTTP requests for serving functions and for enabling the GitHub/GitLab integration.
 It translates "pretty URLS" into URLs namespaced by a user prefix on the OpenFaaS API Gateway.

 * Microservice: of-auth